-We offer a wide range of support to individuals and groups of student members, such as our postgraduate students - our student communities - who may have specific requirements, interests or responsibilities- to help fulfil your potential.
+We offer a wide range of support to individuals and groups of student members - our student communities - who may have specific requirements, interests or responsibilities to help fulfil your potential.
 Whether you are an international student, a mature student, a BAME student or have any other requirements or needs, we want to welcome you with open arms.
 The University is committed to a programme of action to ensure that this policy is fully effective.